KIIXSHI/Locker988/README.md

 - 👋 Hi, I’m @Locker988
 - 👀 I’m interested in gaming
 - 🌱 I’m currently learning java scrips
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me "discord" zakiw26 is my username
 - 😄 Pronouns: he / him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: i like Roblox The Strongest Battlegrounds

 <!---
 Locker988/Locker988 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.